dmkravtsov/streamers/README.md

 ### Conclusion
 The *XGBoost* model provided the best performance compared to other algorithms.
 Analysis based on *SHAP* and *Partial Dependence Plots* helped to understand the key factors influencing user behavior.
 The findings can be used to fine-tune the recommendation system and develop personalized offers for platform users.

+### Recommendation Feed Enhancement
+Beyond probability-based ranking, the system includes cluster-aware feed randomization.
+All streamers are grouped into five behavioral clusters, and only lower-ranked recommendations are lightly shuffled **within their cluster**, while the top results remain fixed.
+This keeps the feed dynamic and varied without losing relevance, improves user engagement, and prevents repetitive or static recommendation patterns.